eosc-beyond-sandbox/eosc-sandbox/resources/Service Portfolio/Resource Catalogue/Resource Catalogue.md

-# Catalogue and Marketplace
+# EOSC Resource Catalogue

-## EOSC Resource Catalogue
+## EOSC Service Catalogue

-The EOSC Resource Catalogue provides data and functionality to register, maintain, administer, and share resources onboarded by various providers.
+The EOSC Service Catalogue provides data and functionality to register, maintain, administer, and share resources onboarded by various providers.
 It also serves as the point of reference for all EOSC Core components that add value to this information, making the data and services searchable and accessible through various tools for both researchers and end users.

-EOSC Resource Catalogue has two main components: **Registry** and **Provider Dashboard**.
+EOSC EOSC Service Catalogue has two main components: **Registry** and **Provider Dashboard**.

 The **Registry** offers the underlying storage functionality and the interoperability tools for the programmatic access, registration, manage (CRUD) of providers, services, and catalogs.
 It also offers the necessary API functionality for the interoperability of service catalogs from individual providers or aggregators (e.g., thematic or regional catalogs).